mostafawkhd/lpic1book/content/1053_sql_data_management.md

 ### GROUP BY

 This will _group_ the output.
 Unfortunately this is not very clear.
-Lets see the first example:
+Let's see the first example:

 ```text
 mysql> SELECT * FROM info GROUP BY mood;